Jonas4Mollie/settlement2csv/README.md

 The advantage here is that the entire accounting process can be automated, without the need to implement the API in a custom solution into the accounting system.
 Most systems already provide an integrated CSV mapper, so it's easier to just work with CSV files.

+⚠️ Please also note that this is purely a proof-of-concept type of solution, and in no way is ready for production use.
+Its purpose is to inspire merchants' tech teams to build a similar solution on their technology stack.
+It's not a batteries included, one size fits all, <insert business phrase here> solution!
+DO NOT USE IN PRODUCTION!
+No support can and will be given. ⚠️

 ## Requirements

 * Some recent version of PHP (8.0 or newer should do)